Firearms regulation in Finland: Role in crimes

 Between 2010 and 2015, firearms were used in 15% of all homicides.
 In 73% of these the firearm was illegally possessed by the perpetrator.

 The two school shootings in Jokela in 2007 and Kauhajoki in 2008 are by far the worst peacetime mass murders in Finland, with 8 and 10 victims, respectively.
 In both cases the perpetrator was armed with a 0.22 rimfire pistol licensed only shortly before.
 In the case of Pekka-Eric Auvinen, the original application was for a 9 mm pistol, but this was rejected.
 In the aftermath police were blamed for being too lax in issuing licences, as neither perpetrator had any significant history with sports shooting.
 Police defended their decision, stating that nothing suspicious had come up with the information available, so there was no reason to reject the application.
 Legislation was revised in 2011 and now pistol licenses can only be issued following a two-year period of documented, active pistol shooting hobby, and only to persons 20 years old or older.

 Role in suicides

 In 2013, firearms (both legally and illegally held) were used in 18% of suicides.
 Some consider this a problem and would like to see stricter firearms legislation.
 Others point out that the number of suicides is already steadily going down, while the number of firearms has remained constant.

 Military reserve

-Military service guns are stored by the Finnish Defence Forces, and are only given out during reservist training or mobilization.
+Generally, military service weapons are stored by the Finnish Defence Forces, and are only given out during reservist training or mobilization.
+Active reservists have recently received instructions to bring their own licensed and suitable weapons to service, if available, along with other suitable gear they may have privately purchased for their reservist activities.
+From the perspective of the Finnish Defense Forces, reservists’ equipment purchases are a positive development, as they can enhance a reservist’s operational capability and help maintain their skills.